128technology/docs/docs/how_to_local_config_override.md

 - To compare running config against the last seen conductor config use: `compare config last-seen-conductor-config`.

+- To compare all changes made by the conductor since local override mode was enabled use: `compare config at-local-override last-seen-conductor-config` This is the best comparison to view any new conductor changes and determine whether to manually apply them to the local configuration.

 - To revert to the original configuration when local override mode was engaged, use: `import config at-local-override`.

 ### Disabling Local Override Mode